Shakeskeyboarde/wurk/commands/publish/README.md

 - Record the current commit hash under the `gitHead` key.
   - NPM should already do this for publishing.
 However, it is not done when packing.
 The field is also poorly documented even though it was added in v7, so it's possible that it might not be added in the future.
 - Update all local workspace dependency versions.
-  - Replace any `file:` or `*` "versions" with real versions.
+  - Replace any wildcard (`*`) version ranges with caret version ranges.
-  - Update any version ranges so that the minimum version is the current version.
+  - Update any non-wildcard version ranges so that the minimum version is the current version.